 How to Stand Out on your First Week at a New Job

 There was hardly any light when you were standing at the bus stop.
 No one expected a chilly morning, but the weather would be anything but predictable.
 And the sight of maple leaves would allay your fear.
-You're about to report to your first day at a new job.
+You already have perfectly written CV and now you're about to report to your first day at a new job.

 It's a perfectly normal feeling to experience the anxiety, as you're determined to show your new boss, as well as your new colleagues, that you're a team player who can deliver the goods.
 You can be a valuable asset in the company, but you don't want to put too much pressure on yourself.
 (You would get off bed ahead of everyone else, as you rather come very early than getting late.)
 The goal is to make it through the first week.

 You're on job probation, and there are a few things to keep in mind.
 Every moment is a learning experience, and you must think of it as an opportunity.
 Make yourself visible at every chance, as you show everyone that you're a welcome addition to the team.
 Expect some moments of struggles, yet you must keep a positive mindset.
 All of these pointers scare you, if not stressed you out.
 It won't be a problem if you look for a workmate who can help you acclimate to company culture.
 And don't be afraid to ask that colleague's opinion on your performance.

 You're about to go to the next level.

 Team integration.
 It's not hard to show your eagerness to be part of the team.
 Office gossip won't be the way, though.
 Introduce yourself, as you make a (mental) note on your first impression on your new colleagues.
 (It may not be the right time to tell anyone what you like about "The Office", but you can save it for another occasion.)
 There's a chance that your boss would mention a company event or two.
 Don't pass it up, as this should be a golden chance to know more about your workmates.